synth-inference/synthdid/README.md

 [![Build Status](https://dev.azure.com/grf-labs/synth-inference/_apis/build/status/synth-inference.synthdid?branchName=master)](https://dev.azure.com/grf-labs/synth-inference/_build/latest?definitionId=4&branchName=master)

 This package implements the synthetic difference in difference estimator (SDID) for the average treatment effect in panel data, as proposed in Arkhangelsky et al (2019).
+We observe matrices of outcomes Y and binary treatment indicators W that we think of as satisfying Y[i,j] = L[i,j] + tau[i,j] W[i,j] + noise[i,j].
-We consider a setting in which we observe a matrix `Y = L + tau W + noise` where W is a matrix of indicators for treatment.
-All treated units must begin treatment simultaneously, so W indicates a treated block, i.e. `W[i,j] = 1` for `i > N_0, j > T_0` and is zero otherwise.
+Here tau[i,j] is the effect of treatment on the unit i at time j, and out goal is to estimate the average effect of treatment when and where it happened: the average of tau[i,j] over the observations with W[i,j]=1.
+All treated units must begin treatment simultaneously, so W is a block matrix: W[i,j] = 1 for i > N0 and j > T0 and zero otherwise, with N0 denoting the number of control units and T0 the number of observation times before onset of treatment.
 This applies, in particular, to the case of a single treated unit.

 This package is currently in beta and the functionality and interface is subject to change.